amorychambers/ci-ms2-interactivity/README.md

 ### JavaScript Validation

-setup.js - One warning listed for use of a for...of loop on line 107, which I have decided is the clearest and most efficient iteration to use
+setup.js - One warning listed for use of a for...of loop on line 107, which I have decided is the clearest and most efficient iteration to use.

-game.js - One warning listed for use of a for loop on line 74, which I have again decided is the clearest and most efficient iteration to use
+game.js - One warning listed for use of a for loop on line 74, which I have again decided is the clearest and most efficient iteration to use.

+email.js - Fifteen warnings listed, which all relate to JSLint not recognising the use of the jQuery '$' selector, and flagging the emailjs object as undeclared.
+I have decided no further revisions are necessary on these two matters.

 ### Accessibility